athinakantis/EMA/README.md

 - List rendering
 - Login option
 - Possibility to edit employee location, salary and department
-- Employees are sorted by department in alphabetical order
+- Employees are originally sorted in alphabetical order
-- Options to sort by department, salary or location
+- Options to filter by department, location or salary
 - Option to promote one member of each department to teamleader

 ## How To Use It